Charles Simms (lawyer)

 Charles Simms (1755–1819) was a Virginia lawyer, Revolutionary War officer and politician.
 A friend of George Washington, Simms thrice represented Fairfax County, Virginia, in the Virginia House of Delegates as well as at the Virginia Ratification Convention of 1788, and also served as mayor of Alexandria (then in the District of Columbia) during the War of 1812.

 Early and family life

 He was born in 1755 in Prince William County, Virginia, the son of Jane Glascock Purcell and her husband John Simms.
 Simms received a private education suitable to his class and was studying law as the American Revolutionary War began.

 American Revolutionary War

-On 12 November 1776, Simms became a major of the 12th Virginia Regiment.
-On 29 September 1777 he became a Lieutenant-Colonel of the 6th Virginia Regiment, and about a month later fought at the Battle of Red Bank.
+On 12 November 1776, Simms was commissioned Major of the 13th Virginia Regiment.
+A number of histories incorrectly identify Simms as Major of the 12th Virginia, which may be attributed to an error in the Journals of the Continental Congress.
+On 29 September 1777 he was promoted to Lieutenant-Colonel of the 6th Virginia Regiment, as indicated by the General Orders of that day: “Major Simms of the 13th Virginia regt to be Lieut.
+Col. of the 6th” About a month later, he fought at the Battle of Red Bank.
 Simms transferred to the 2nd Virginia Regiment on September 14, 1778, and received a promotion to colonel before resigning on December 7, 1779.
 Following the conflict, Simms became an active member of the Society of the Cincinnati.